JetBrains/Qodana/topics/gitlab.md

 ## Troubleshooting MR comments

+<link-summary>Learn how to troubleshoot merge request comments.</link-summary>

-If %product% is not posting comments to your merge requests or [quick fixes](quick-fix.md) are not working, check the following:
+If %product% is not posting comments to your merge requests or [Quick-Fixes](quick-fix.md) are not working, check the following:

 *   **Permissions**: Ensure <code>QODANA_GITLAB_TOKEN</code> has <code>api</code> and <code>write_repository</code> scopes.
 *   **Role**: The token holder must have enough permissions to comment on merge requests (`Maintainer` or `Developer` role).